ABSTRACT

 MENTAL STRENGTH

-All five EWDs demonstrated exemplary mental strength to resist both internal and external influences that weaken their self-confidence and well-being.
-For example, Mr. Sem has a strong desire to create his own cookies empire.
+All five EWDs demonstrated exemplary mental strength to overcome challenges to their self-confidence and wellbeing.
+For example, Mr. Sem wants to create his own cookie empire.
 He is very successful now with the appointment of 50 agents and direct sellers to several Mesra shops (convenience store) in Petronas (the biggest petrol pump outlet in Malaysia) as well as other outlets.
-Mr. Sem described a critical moment when he first started his business when a pre-order of 700 containers of cookies was cancelled at the last minute before the Eid celebration during COVID-19.
-Being resilient, Mr. Sem learned, mastered, and used social media such as Facebook, Instagram and TikTok to sell all his cookies within seven days and with a bigger profit.
+Mr. Sem described a critical moment when he first started his business when a pre-order of 700 containers of cookies was canceled at the last minute before the Eid celebration during COVID-19.
+Being resilient, Mr. Sem learned, mastered, and used social media such as Facebook, Instagram and TikTok to sell all his cookies within seven days and with an even bigger profit.

-Mr. Bang is motivated to attain his full potential based on his slogan "look at what you have, not what others have".
-Being paralyzed from the waist down did not stop him from finishing his mechatronic degree.
+Another example is Mr. Bang, who is motivated to attain his full potential based on his slogan “look at what you have, not what others have.”
+Being paralyzed from the waist down did not stop him from finishing his mechatronics degree.
 After rehabilitation he worked as a programmer and was involved in physical activities that required him to climb.
-His tenacity and never die attitude attracted the attention of his previous lecturer who then invited Mr. Bang to be a partner of a start-up company.
+His tenacity and never die attitude attracted the attention of his previous lecturer who then invited Mr. Bang to be a partner in a start-up company.

 DISCRIMINATION

-The researchers believe that EWDs have long been prejudiced and have been seen as unproductive citizens incapable of carrying out their tasks and responsibilities efficiently, resulting in their rights being overlooked.
-All 5 EWDs faced discrimination in various forms during their entrepreneurial journey.
+EWDs have long been prejudiced against and seen as unproductive citizens incapable of carrying out tasks and responsibilities efficiently, resulting in their rights being overlooked.
+All five EWD research participants faced discrimination in various forms during their entrepreneurial journey.
 Mr. Sem and Mr. Bang both recounted stories about being discriminated against by co-workers, which inspired them to start their own businesses.
-Mr. Deng shared incidents when he marketed his products and how some customers felt uneasy because of his handicap.
+Mr. Deng shared about marketing his products and said some customers felt uneasy because of his handicap.
 Ms. Gi felt discriminated against when she applied for financial grants and support, a common experience by most EWDs.
-Sadly, EWDs are often stereotyped and perceived to be too dependent upon government support and handouts.
+Sadly, EWDs are often stereotyped against and perceived to be too dependent upon government support and handouts.

 PERSEVERANCE

 Among the five EWDs, Ms. Gi has the highest level of perseverance.
 Running an online math enrichment program for children during COVID-19 was very difficult because of the competition.
-Being single and being classified as a PWD after a car accident and losing employment made her disillusioned initially.
+Being single and disabled after a car accident and losing employment made her disillusioned initially.
 However, Ms. Gi decided to become a franchisor of a new math enrichment program and was able to organize classes and workshops for many children.
 She used Facebook effectively to promote her business to the public.
-Now she has several math enrichment centres.
+Now she has several math enrichment centers.

 POSITIVE MINDSET

-A positive mindset is the ability to see the good in every situation, no matter how difficult.
-It is the ability to believe in one's ability to attain one's true potential.
-Positive mindsets are evident among the 5 EWDs.
+A positive mindset is the ability to see the good side of every situation, no matter how difficult.
+It is the ability to believe in one’s ability to attain one’s true potential.
+Positive mindsets are evident among the five EWD research participants.
 Mr. Sem, for example, is so proud of his business accomplishment that, unlike most PWDs, he never seeks assistance from the Social Welfare Department and other related institutions.
-Furthermore, religiosity can provide people with a sense of purpose and meaning in life, which can lead to a more optimistic outlook, as seen in the case of all five EWDs who have accepted their disability as fate.
+Furthermore, religiosity can provide people with a sense of purpose and meaning in life, which can lead to a more optimistic outlook, as seen in the case of our five EWDs, who accepted their disability as fate.
 This positive attitude can make people feel more upbeat and hopeful about the future.
 In addition, religion can provide EWDs with a sense of connection to the community.
 Mr. Sem, Mr. Bang, and Mr. Deng are supportive of their community and contribute actively to various planned activities.

 CREATIVITY AND INOVATION

-The researchers find that positive-thinking EWDs have entrepreneurial mindset and are creative in finding new business opportunities even during a disruption.
-All the five EWDs are very creative to identify new opportunities to expand their business during COVID-19.
-Mr. Bang organized training programs which later became a profitable division of his company.
-Similarly, Mr. Deng, Mr. Gem, and Mr. Sem diversified and ventured into food catering delivery due to the huge demand during COVID-19.
+Positive-thinking EWDs have a more entrepreneurial mindset and are creative in finding new business opportunities even during disruption.
+All five EWDs are creative in identifying new opportunities to expand their businesses.
+Mr. Bang organized training programs during the COVID-19 pandemic, which later became a profitable division of his company.
+Similarly, Mr. Deng, Mr. Gem, and Mr. Sem diversified and ventured into food catering delivery due to the huge demand during the pandemic.
 Even Ms. Gi organized a part-time cleaning service on demand.
-All five EWDs used social media like Facebook, Tiktok and YouTube to promote their businesses and recorded good income during COVID-19.
+All five EWDs used social media like Facebook, Tiktok and YouTube to promote their businesses and recorded good income during the COVID-19 pandemic.

 FAMILY SUPPORT

-Family Support is a major motivator for most of the EWDs.
-EWDs encounter numerous hurdles, thus it is critical that they have a strong support structure in place.
-As in the example of Mr. Sem, who had to drop out of Form 6 due to a motorbike accident, family members can assist by listening to him, encouraging him, and believing in him.
+Family support is critical for EWDs.
+For example, Mr. Sem, had to drop out of Form 6 due to a motorbike accident, but his family members assisted by listening to him, encouraging him, and believing in him.
 Mr. Sem grew distraught as he saw his peers continuing their education at universities, a dream he had to give up.
 Mr. Sem’s aunty opened the door for Mr. Sem to start the cookie business.
-Since the aunt couldn’t keep up with demand, she asked Mr. Sem and his wife to help her make cookies.
+Since the aunt could not keep up with demand, she asked Mr. Sem and his wife to help her make cookies.
 From just making pineapple tarts to support his aunt’s growing business, Mr. Sem now produces eight different types of cookies with his wife and children who helped whenever they are free.

 EWDs may require financial assistance to establish and expand their businesses.
-Family members can aid financially by investing in their businesses, lending them money, or assisting them in obtaining loans as in the case of Mr. Bang.
-In fact, his parents moved from Kelantan to the Klang Valley to further support Mr. Bang’s business.
-Mr. Bang’s wife who works in the government sector provides emotional support during the formative stages of Mr. Bang’s business.
+Family members can aid financially by investing in their businesses, lending them money, or assisting them in obtaining loans, as in the case of Mr. Bang.
+His parents moved from Kelantan to the Klang Valley to further support his business.
+Mr. Bang’s wife, who works in the government sector, provided emotional support during the formative stages of Mr. Bang’s business.

 EWDs may require assistance with marketing, accounting, and customer service.
-Family members can offer practical assistance by assisting them with these duties or connecting them with people who can, as in the case of Mr. Deng and Mr. Gem whose family members provide support to their business on case-to-case basis.
+Family members can offer practical assistance by assisting them with these duties or connecting them with people who can, as in the case of Mr. Deng and Mr. Gem whose family members provide ad hoc support to their businesses.

 DISCUSSION

-The diverse background of the five EWDs makes an interesting analysis: four men and one woman, four married and one single, and three food-based and two knowledge-based businesses.
+The diverse background of the five EWD research participants makes for interesting analysis: four men and one woman, four married and one single, and three food-based and two knowledge-based businesses.
 This pattern is consistent with a study on the challenges faced by entrepreneurs in Selangor, Malaysia during the COVID-19 pandemic (Mansor et al., 2023).
-Males with disabilities are more open to become entrepreneurs (Minniti and Nardone, 2007).
+Males with disabilities are more open to becoming entrepreneurs (Minniti and Nardone, 2007).
 Furthermore, within the Malaysian context, males are the breadwinners in the family (Boo, 2021).
-Food and beverage businesses have low barriers for entry and would be most suitable for EWDs from the Asian perspective (Cakranegara et al., 2022; Chou et al., 2020).
-However, most easy entry businesses have low risk and returns unlike knowledge-based businesses that could employ more staff and have bigger potential for growth (Hosseini et al., 2022).
+Food and beverage businesses have low barriers for entry and would be most suitable for EWDs from the Asian perspective (Chou et al., 2020; Cakranegara et al., 2022).
+However, most easy entry businesses have low returns, unlike knowledge-based businesses that employ more staff and have bigger potential for growth (Hosseini et al., 2022).

-However, during the COVID-19 epidemic, the evolution of digital business changed the way enterprises functioned and were organized enabling entrepreneurs to rely on digital platforms and information technology (IT) to pursue entrepreneurial opportunities (Amran et al., 2024).
-For example, women with physical disabilities have potential to raise their daily income via an internet platform that provided professional opportunities and aided them in establishing their businesses (Hasbollah et al., 2022).
+However, during the COVID-19 epidemic, the evolution of digital business changed the way enterprises functioned and were organized, encouraging entrepreneurs to rely on digital platforms and information technology to pursue entrepreneurial opportunities (Amran et al., 2024).
+For example, women with physical disabilities have the potential to raise their daily income via online platforms (Hasbullah et al., 2022).

-The authors believe that mental strength is most essential for all entrepreneurs, but it is especially important for EWDs.
-They must be resilient and can overcome the unique challenges they face to achieve their goals (Saxena, 2018) particularly during a disruption such as COVID-19.
-Mental strength is needed by EWDS to face discrimination and prejudice (Sarkar, 2020).
-The researchers believe that those who succeed believe they are capable of great things and refuse to allow their handicap to define them.
+Mental strength is most essential for all entrepreneurs, but it is especially important for EWDs.
+They must be resilient to overcome the unique challenges they face to achieve their goals (Saxena and Pandya, 2018), particularly during a disruption such as COVID-19.
+Mental strength is needed by EWDs to overcome discrimination and prejudice (Sarker, 2020).
+Those who succeed believe they are capable of great things and refuse to allow their handicap to define them.
 They must be able to creatively find solutions to problems they encounter (Hidegh et al., 2022).
 They can leverage their distinct perspectives to create novel products and services.
-In addition, entrepreneurs with disabilities frequently have an optimistic outlook on life (Csillag et al., 2019).
-Qazi et al (2022) also showed the importance of family support for entrepreneurial development.
-The researchers believe that both family support and positive mindset can assist individuals in overcoming hurdles and remain motivated.
-Figure 1 shows the importance of mental health to harness family support and positive mindset to overcome discrimination and maintain business perseverance among EWDs.
+In addition, EWDs frequently have an optimistic outlook on life (Csillag et al., 2019).
+Qazi et al. (2022) also showed the importance of family support for entrepreneurial development.
+The researchers believe that both family support and a positive mindset can assist individuals to overcome hurdles and remain motivated.
+Figure 1 shows the importance of mental health to harness family support and a positive mindset to overcome discrimination and maintain business perseverance among EWDs.

 Figure 1